xilution/xilution-iam-example/README.md

 1. Run `touch .env` to create a new environment variables file.
 1. Run `echo "XILUTION_ENVIRONMENT={environment}" >> .env` to add your environment preference to the environment an variables file (.env).
     * {environment} is a Xilution environment.
 One of 'test' or 'prod'.
-Should be the same environment you used in `xilution-graphql-backend-example`.
+Should be the same environment you used in [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example).
 1. Run `echo "XILUTION_SUB_ORGANIZATION_ID={sub-organization-id}" >> .env`.
-    * {sub-organization-id} is found in the `.env` file created when you ran through `xilution-graphql-backend-example`.
+    * {sub-organization-id} is found in the `.env` file created when you ran through [xilution-graphql-backend-example](https://github.com/xilution/xilution-graphql-backend-example).

 ### Account Organization Authentication